 Our knowledgeable team of ocular oncology specialists at the USC Roski Eye Institute provides expertise in the diagnosis and treatment of malignant and benign tumors of the eye and orbital region.
 The ocular oncology service offers comprehensive eye examinations that incorporate a detailed past medical history, diagnostic imaging and consultation with referring primary care physicians.
-The ocular oncology physicians at USC are highly trained subspecialists – Dr. Jonathan Kim, for example, offers expertise in neuro-ophthalmology and oculoplastic surgery.
 Patients can uniquely benefit from the breadth of services offered, as ocular oncology conditions often require a multidisciplinary approach.

-Should you or a loved one be coping with conditions treated by the ocular oncology service, know that the ophthalmologists at the USC Roski Eye Institute are ready to help you today.
+Should you or a loved one be coping with conditions treated by the ocular oncology service, know that the ophthalmologists at the USC Roski Eye Institute are ready to help you.
 Our years of successful treatment and cutting edge research are applied to every patient we see, providing the best possible eye care regimen that can be found.
 Call 323-442-6335 or contact us online to schedule an appointment with our ocular oncology team today.

 Conditions We Treat